Kelivas/SimpleSentenceGenerator/README.md

 # SimpleSentenceGenerator
-A simple sentence generator made in JavaScript
+A simple sentence generator made in JavaScript using arrays.